 Since leaving her position as a CEO in 2018, Phyllis earned certifications in digital marketing from Cornell, Google and Harvard.
 She built upon these skills and launched her podcast, Cerebral Women Art Talks Podcast, which combines her passion for technology and the visual arts.

-Phyllis is a trustee of GuildHall in East Hampton and serves on various committees which include strategic planning, impact initiatives, and marketing.
-She is a member of the Skowhegan Council and the MoMA Friends of Education council.
+Phyllis is a trustee of Skowhegan School of Painting & Sculpture and GuildHall in East Hampton.
+She serves on various committees which include strategic planning, investments/finance, impact initiatives, and marketing.
+She is also a member of the Skowhegan Council and the MoMA Friends of Education council.